 it two T's crossed the brothers Tichelaar.
 Along with the signature of the painter, this is the hallmark of the only factory of Makkum pottery from the 17th century: "Royal Tichelaar".

-In the beginning of 2013 Tichelaar Makkum changed from producing traditional pottery to design.
+In february of 2013 Tichelaar Makkum changed from producing traditional pottery to design.

 The pottery of Tichelaar Makkum is located in a typical Dutch Frisian port town on the IJsselmeer coast named Makkum.